About Page 158 Books

 Requirement #3: Be flexible for growth

 Square for Retail has given Page 158 Books the power to grow.
 Since it does not charge fees per terminal or device, the Luceys can add payment terminals for pop-ups, line busting, and expansion opportunities.
 Sue often sells at off-site events, taking stock to book fairs and schools, where sales are still tracked to inventory and payments are seamless from her iPhone.
-Even without Wi-Fi she can take sales in Offline Mode or use cellular.
+Even without Wi-Fi she can take sales with offline payments or use cellular.
 While Square Invoices was especially handy during the pandemic, the Luceys continue to use Square Invoices to provide a personalized shopping experience.
 They’ve added Square Loyalty, which customers are excited to join and use to track their points.
 They’ve even purchased the space next door and have plans to open a cafe, where they can also use Square to increase revenue and customer interactions.

 “We’re literally scaling our business on the fly as needed.
 None of those [bookstore-specific] systems allow you to do that,” Dave said.